 Next we have two examples of the 1950-51 issue (RW17), one off license and one on license used in combination with a 1950-51 Virginia Resident Big Game Stamp.
 Note both stamps on license are signed by the hunter Walter A. Weber – the winner of the first federal duck stamp contest.
 This is Walter’s personal license that he used to hunt with that year (see Figures 14, 15 and 16).

-Next we have two examples (actually three) of the 1951-52 issue (RW18).
-The first is a single with a neat, unobtrusive signature and the second is actually an intact pair signed by a husband and wife, Owen and Rachel Chelf.
+Next we have three examples (actually four) of the 1951-52 issue (RW18).
+The first is a jumbo single with an unobtrusive signature; the second is a top plate number single with a very small signature and the third is actually an intact pair signed by a husband and wife, Owen and Rachel Chelf.
 Although Owen’s signature is somewhat smaller, it is more obtrusive.
-I believe he signed both names on this pair of stamps and, as we will soon see, he could do better… (see Figures 17 and 18).
+I believe he signed both names on this pair of stamps and, as we will soon see, he could do better… (see Figures 17,18 and 19).

-Next we have two examples of the 1955-56 issue (RW22), one off license signed by C.H.
-Bry and one on license used in combination with a 1955 Nebraska Pheasant and Quail Stamp, the first year the stamps were issued.
+Next we have two examples of the 1955-56 issue (RW22), one off license signed by G.T.
+McNeil Jr. and one on license used in combination with a 1955 Nebraska Pheasant and Quail Stamp, the first year the stamps were issued.
 For more, see The Nebraska Pheasant & Quail Stamps – Part Two.
-What I like about the second example is that the blue stylized signature appears to compliment and even blend into the wheat (see Figures 24 and 25).
+What I like about the second example is that the blue stylized signature appears to compliment and even blend into the wheat (see Figures 25 and 26).